fontsizefive/rocketacademy.co/pages/faq.md

 1. Weekly Q&As with software engineers in Singapore to answer YOUR questions and build YOUR network.

-2. Comprehensive and unlimited algorithms interview prep starting from Month 3 of Coding Bootcamp.
+2. Comprehensive and unlimited algorithms interview prep starting from Month 3 of Software Engineering Bootcamp.

 3. Comprehensive and unlimited resume and portfolio review.

 4. Comprehensive and unlimited referrals to companies in Rocket Academy’s network (most tech companies in SG).
-Rocket Academy only accepts top [Coding Basics](https://www.rocketacademy.co/courses/basics) students to [Coding Bootcamp](https://www.rocketacademy.co/courses/bootcamp), and companies trust we give them top talent.
+Rocket Academy only accepts top [Coding Basics](https://www.rocketacademy.co/courses/basics) students to [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp), and companies trust we give them top talent.

-5. Full refund to [Coding Bootcamp](https://www.rocketacademy.co/courses/bootcamp) graduates applying but unable to get a coding job within 6 months of graduation.
+5. Full refund to [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp) graduates applying but unable to get a coding job within 6 months of graduation.
    <br><br><br>

 #### What jobs qualify as "coding jobs" for the tuition refund?<br><br>

-1. Coding Bootcamp graduates applying but unable to get coding jobs within 6 months of graduation will get a full refund.
+1. Software Engineering Bootcamp graduates applying but unable to get coding jobs within 6 months of graduation will get a full refund.

 2. “Coding job” refers to the following.